thruthesky/fireflutter/docs/english/dynamic_link.md

 ### Apple apple-app-site-association

-For apple, in Firestore on the "\_link\_" collection, save it under document "apple" using the team ID (as field name) and the app bundle id (as the value):
+For apple, in Firestore on the "\_link\_" collection, save it under document "apple".
+Save the TEAMID.bundleId as an array and save it in the field "apps":

-For example:

-FII23432J: com.com.appname
+For example under "apple" collection:

+apps: [
+  TEAMID.com.com.exampleapp
+]

 ### webUrl